Irving Underhill: Biography

 Irving Underhill was born in Jersey City, New Jersey, on November 11, 1872.
 He was the son of William James Underhill (1836–1895), a produce commission merchant, who married Louise Prince of Flushing, New York.
 They had several children, of which Irving Underhill was the youngest.

 Irving Underhill opened his photography business in 1896, and provided artistic portraits, city views and panoramas, group photographs, marine, legal, and machinery photography.
 He married Laura Davison on February 16, 1898.
-Irving was a photographer in New York City and served in the New Jersey National Guard.
+Irving was a photographer in New York City and served in the New Jersey Army National Guard.
 By 1922 his studio was in an impressive building on the corner of Broadway and Park Place.
 Incidentally, this building has since been lost and replaced by a skyscraper.
 In 1928 his residence was 277 Harrison Ave., Jersey City, New Jersey.

 Underhill was a member of the Rotary Club of New York among several other organizations.
 He received special recognition for his 25 years as a Rotary Club member in 1938.
 Underhill was present at the funeral of Pirie MacDonald, another professional photographer and Rotarian in 1942.